fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

          is 0.0∠0.0°, its input impedance is 600.0∠0.0° Ω.

-Therefore, we can conclude the 500 MHz and 1500 MHz resonances are effects of the mismatched ports resonating with the transmission line due to its length, not the intrinsic characteristics of the parallel-plate waveguide.
+Therefore, we can conclude the 500 MHz and 1500 MHz resonances are effects of the mismatched ports resonating with the transmission line's length, not the intrinsic characteristics of the parallel-plate waveguide.

 .. note::
-   **Quarter-Wave Impedance Transformer** - This half-wave transmission line is a special case of the powerful quarter-wave impendance transformer.
+   **Quarter-Wave Impedance Transformer** - This half-wave transmission line phenomenon is a special case of the more powerful quarter-wave impendance transformer.
 Learn more about it at [8]_.

-   **Port Discontinuities** - This shows why an optimized port transition, or the use of de-embedding or calibration is crucial in both simulations and measurements.
+   **Port Discontinuities** - This shows why an optimized port transition, as well as the use of de-embedding or calibration, are crucial in both simulations and measurements.
 Otherwise port mismatches can easily generate misleading results.

 Troubleshoot